Laura Pous Tió

 Laura Pous Tió (born 1 October 1984) is a former professional tennis player from Spain.

 Career

 Pous Tió won the gold medal at the 2005 Mediterranean Games in Almería by defeating compatriot Nuria Llagostera Vives in straight sets.
-She won 20 ITF titles in singles and nine in doubles.
-At the WTA level, she was a singles runner-up at the Morocco Open in Fés, losing the final in two sets to Kiki Bertens.
+She won a total of 20 ITF titles in singles and nine in doubles.
+At the WTA Tour-level, she was a singles runner-up at the Morocco Open in Fés, losing the final in straight sets to Kiki Bertens.
 In 2007, she played a doubles match for the Spanish Fed Cup team against Russia.
 Pous Tió reached her career-high singles ranking of No. 72 on 30 January 2012.

+Pous Tió served a two year ban from 2007 to 2009 for an anti-doping rule violation after testing positive for banned diuretics at the 2007 Wimbledon qualifiers.
+The ban, imposed by the ITF, was upheld by the Court of Arbitration for Sport despite her claim of unintentional use.